cj1128/lox/spec.md

 ## Operators

+- `+` operator is overloaded to support both adding numbers and concatenating strings
+- the equality operators support operands of any type, even mixed ones

+Precedence goes from high to low.

 |      Name      |      Operators       | Associativity |
 | :------------: | :------------------: | :-----------: |
 |     Unary      |       `!`, `+`       |     Right     |